 NOTE 2: These guidelines may not apply in all situations.
 Electromagnetic propagation is affected by absorption and reflection from structures, objects, and people.

-Table G-4 In band wireless coexistence - Threshold of Interference (ToI) and Threshold of Communication (ToC) between HemoSphere advanced monitor (EUT) and external devices
+Table G-4 In band wireless coexistence - Threshold of Interference (ToI) and Threshold of Communication (ToC) between HemoSphere advanced monitor (EUT) in Invasive mode and external devices